drhelius/Gearsystem/README.md

 ### iOS
 - Install Xcode for Mac OS X. You need iOS SDK 8 or later.
 - Build the project.
 - Run it on real hardware using your iOS developer certificate.
-Be sure to compile it on Release for extra optimizations.
-For jailbroken devices use the jailbreak branch.
+Make sure it compiles on Release for extra optimizations.
+- For jailbroken devices use the jailbreak branch.

 ### Raspberry Pi - Raspbian
 - Install and configure [SDL 2](http://www.libsdl.org/download-2.0.php) for development.